xman55555/ByPassWin10PG/README.md

 # ByPassWin10PG
 ByPassWin10PG Works on 1607 1703 1709 1803
-# When i ready.I will upload all code
+# Star this project.When i ready n test over.I will upload all code